Joscha Bach

-Joscha Bach (born 1973) is a German cognitive scientist, AI researcher, and philosopher known for his work on cognitive architectures, artificial intelligence, mental representation, emotion, social modeling, multi-agent systems, and philosophy of mind.
+Joscha Bach (born 21 December 1973) is a German cognitive scientist, AI researcher, and philosopher known for his work on cognitive architectures, artificial intelligence, mental representation, emotion, social modeling, multi-agent systems, and philosophy of mind.
 His research aims to bridge cognitive science and AI by studying how human intelligence and consciousness can be modeled computationally.
+He has faced recent controversy for his email correspondences with convicted sex offender Jeffrey Epstein.

 Early life and education

 Bach was born in Weimar, East Germany, and displayed an early interest in philosophy, artificial intelligence, and cognitive science.
 He received an MA (computer science) from Humboldt University of Berlin in 2000 and a PhD (cognitive science) from Osnabrück University in 2006, where he conducted research on emotion modeling and artificial minds.
 His doctoral work focused on developing MicroPsi, a cognitive architecture designed to simulate human-like reasoning and decision-making processes.

 Career

 After completing his PhD, Bach focused his research on cognitive architectures and theory of mind.
 He has held positions in both academic and industrial research, contributing to both theoretical and applied AI.
-His work frequently explores the boundaries of AI systems, questioning the limits of current machine learning technologies and addressing how future systems might achieve human level general intelligence.
+His work frequently explores the boundaries of AI systems, questioning the limits of current machine learning technologies and addressing how future systems might achieve general intelligence.

 Bach has worked in several prestigious institutions, including Martin Nowak's Harvard Program for Evolutionary Dynamics (PED).
 He has also held research positions at the MIT Media Lab and has served as a vice president of research at AI Foundation, where he has focused on developing AI systems capable of more sophisticated, human-like interactions.

+In 2025, he was listed as executive director of the California Institute for Machine Consciousness.